Learning About Coronary Artery Bypass Graft Surgery

 Coronary artery disease

-Coronary artery bypass surgery is a surgery to treat coronary artery disease.
-The surgery helps blood make a detour, or bypass, around one or more narrowed or blocked coronary arteries.
+Coronary artery bypass graft (CABG) surgery is used to treat coronary artery disease.
+The surgery helps blood flow around, or bypass, one or more narrowed or blocked coronary arteries.
+The arteries may have plaque buildup (atherosclerosis).
 Coronary arteries are the blood vessels that bring blood to the heart.
-The surgery is also called bypass surgery or coronary artery bypass graft (CABG).
+The surgery is also called bypass surgery.

-Your doctor will make a bypass using a piece of blood vessel from another part of your body.
+Your doctor will make a bypass using a healthy piece of blood vessel from another part of your body.
 Your doctor will attach, or graft, this blood vessel above and below the narrowed or blocked section of your artery.
+Blood is redirected through the new blood vessel.
+This restores blood flow to the affected portion of the heart muscle.

 How is bypass surgery done?